gvwilson/sensibleadventures/nardica/nardica.md

 Despite his obvious distaste,
 he clearly knew how coal engines worked.
-Half an hour after they started, the tetrahedral lasers whose pulsing ignited the coal dust that the engine used for fuel were sparking away in perfect time with each other, and the cinder clog that Iffy had long suspected was blocking the intake pipe had finally been dislodged.
+Half an hour after they started, the lasers whose pulses ignited the coal dust that the engine used for fuel were sparking away in perfect time, and the cinder clog that Iffy had long suspected was blocking the intake pipe had finally been dislodged.
 She would normally have let the engine run for a few minutes to test it,